 and is part of the World Community for Christian Meditation.
 Our usual format at present starts with a 10-15 minute talk by Fr Laurence Freeman followed by a 20 minute silent meditation and a closing prayer.
 Hopefully the group will provide encouragement and support to everyone and anyone interested in Christian meditative practice.

 The Monday afternoon group meets at 3.00pm at St Luke’s Church in Bayswater.

 Contact: Pippa Grant (contact the parish)

-Small choir convenes at Christmas and Easter, led with generosity and grace by Susan Story.
+Small choir convenes for Christmas Midnight Mass and for Holy Week and the Easter Vigil, led with generosity and grace by Susan Story.